Aboriginal people have been visiting the Canberra region for at least 21,000 years.

 1 - Where is Forestry Place?

-Forestry Place is the name we have given to the next evolution of the 11 hectare CSIRO Yarralumla site (Block 7 Section 4 Yarralumla ) that is bounded to the east by Banks Street, and to the south by Bentham Street, formerly known as the Forestry School.
+Forestry Place is the name we have given to the next evolution of the 11 hectare CSIRO Yarralumla site (Block 7 Section 4 Yarralumla) that is bounded to the east by Banks Street, and to the south by Bentham Street.
 The name and branding reference the physical and social history of the site as a centre for forestry education and research.

 2 - What is the site currently used for?

-A Federal Government decision eight years ago to consolidate CSIRO activities at Black Mountain, has left the Yarralumla site, as well as many others, excess to their requirements.
-A handful of CSIRO staff and some external tenants remain on the site.
+A Federal Government decision in 2012 to consolidate CSIRO activities at Black Mountain, has left the Yarralumla site, as well as many others, excess to their requirements.

 3 - Who owns the site?

 CSIRO sold the site to Gunyar Pty Ltd in June 2002, with a twenty year lease allowing CSIRO to continue to occupy the property.
 The Crown Lessee of the site is The Trustee for Gunyar A.C.T.
 Properties Trust.
-The beneficiary of the Trust is The Shepherd Foundation (https://shepherdcentre.org.au), a Registered Charity whose primary purpose is to assist children with hearing loss.
+The beneficiary of the Trust is The Shepherd Foundation, a Registered Charity whose primary purpose is to assist children with hearing loss.
 The Shepherd Foundation is head quartered in Sydney and has a local presence in Canberra.
-Oakstand (http://oakstand.com.au), has partnered with The Shepherd Foundation and will act on behalf of the charity to manage the evolution of the CSIRO site to become Forestry Place, Yarralumla.
+Oakstand has partnered with The Shepherd Foundation to deliver the evolution of the CSIRO site to become Forestry Place, Yarralumla.

 4 - Are you aware of a recent survey undertaken by the Inner South Canberra Community Council to ascertain community priorities?